 Another claim GCR’s John Voelcker makes in the passage above is that a fuel cell didn’t make use of hybrid technology implying that a vehicle must use gasoline to be considered a hybrid.
 The problem with that statement is that a fuel cell vehicle is a hybrid.
 FCEVs have always been hybrids and will continue to be hybrids.
 Fuel cells work together with the same Lithium-ion batteries that are in many BEVs.
 All fuel cells are hybrids.
 The difference between the gasoline + battery hybrids and fuel cell + battery hybrids is that FCEVs are zero emissions; yet John continues to laud gasoline propulsion and slander zero emission fuel cell hybrids with fallacy.

 In the last sentence, GCR’s John Voelcker again references a document without citing the page and says it’s completely unrealistic to use fuel cells because it would require doubling total electricity generation in the US.
 The document he references is 286 pages long and was published 8 years ago and based on 2005 data.
 The word “double” or “doubling” is not found in any of the 286 pages!
 The whole document is positive about fuel cells and explains the realistic pathways to adopting Hydrogen as a legitimate fuel source for all drivers of all vehicles in America.
 How do John’s words reconcile with the document he links to which is already out of date?
 They don’t.
+In RMP’s next post, I will write about “energy curtailment” and explain why batteries will need to work together with fuel cells because they won’t be able to significantly reduce CO2 & noxious emissions effectively without a #FuelCell partner.

 John is a propagandist and cannot be taken as a credible source.
 John’s writing is misleading spin.
 This is a quote from the first paragraph of the executive summary of the document John uses as a source document: “The Program has been researching and developing Hydrogen and fuel cell technologies because they have the potential to reduce U.S. dependence on foreign crude oil, diversify energy sources, decrease greenhouse gas (GHG) emissions, and provide domestic economic growth.”
 The premise of John’s slander is opposite of the document’s sentiment and supporting facts.

 The real bugger of John’s false reporting is this: Wind and solar energy often times becomes “excess” or “wasted” energy as it’s created when there is no demand for it.
 That is to say that much of the electricity generated by intermittent renewable sources like wind and solar is wasted because there aren’t customers to consume it.
 We often see the many wind mills in Michigan not spinning on windy days because the electricity is not needed.
 By converting that electricity into Hydrogen, however, it could be captured & stored rather than wasted.
 Further, there are many other pathways to creating Hydrogen from several different feedstocks that will not require additional centralized electrical generation.
 In fact, Solid Oxide Fuel Cells can create electricity and heat at 90% efficiency.
 John’s claims don’t even hold up to common sense tests.
-John Voelcker is a shill for BEV manufacturers like Tesla which I will explain further in the concluding arguments of this post.
+John Voelcker is shilling for BEV manufacturers like Tesla which I will explain further in the concluding arguments of this post.

 Because of their higher energy consumption, fuel-cell cars generate more greenhouse-gas emissions than other powertrain technologies.